-Requirement(s) Strategies, Policies and Procedures Buses must be disinfected after each run and thoroughly cleaned daily.
+Requirement(s) Strategies, Policies and Procedures Staff and Students will be discouraged from carpooling to and from school/work.
+Students are required to wear face covering (mask or shield) while on the bus.
+Bus drivers must wear face covering (mask or shield) whenever others are on the bus unless it compromises the visual acuity of the driver.
+Buses must be disinfected after each run and thoroughly cleaned daily.
 Students may be transported to other schools.
 Transportation vendors will share with the District their health and safety plans to ensure compliance and alignment with the District Health and Safety Plan.
 In both Yellow and Green, families may choose to have their child access virtual instruction for all classes or go to school for in-person instruction.
 In-school capacity and in-school rotation to be determined based on current color phase, guidance on social distancing, gathering size limitations, and number of families that opt to participate in in-person instruction.
 Classrooms and learning spaces will be arranged to enable 6 feet of spacing between students.
 A district administrator has been tasked as the liaison between the district and the childcare organization that rents space in our buildings, and relevant community organizations such as FLITE.
 The transportation office will communicate with relevant agencies.
 In addition to the items described above, physical barriers such as plexiglass will be used in higher traffic areas such as the front desk or main office.